A determination of the LMC dark matter subhalo mass using the MW halo stars in its gravitational wake: Results

 \section{Results}

-In Fig. \ref{mollview}, we present a Mollweide projection map displaying the distribution of our final data set of 5538 stars in galactic coordinates (2983 K-Giants and 2555 RR-Lyraes).
-To enhance the visual representation, the map has been smoothed using Gaussian functions with a full width at half-maximum (FWHM) of 30°.
-The colour bar represents the density contrast, indicating relative density variation from its mean value across the sample.
-The past orbit of the LMC is shown with a green line.
+In Fig. \ref{mollview}, we present a Mollweide projection map displaying the distribution of our final dataset of 8504 stars in galactic coordinates (6058 K giants and 2446 RR Lyraes).
+To enhance the visual representation, the map has been smoothed using Gaussian functions with a full width at half maximum (FWHM) of $30^{\circ}$.
+The colour bar represents the density contrast, indicating the relative density variation from its mean value across the sample.
+The past 1 Gyr orbit of the CM of the MCS is shown with a magenta line, computed with the gala package using the MilkyWayPotential \citep{Bovy:2015}.
+The dotted blue and red lines represent the Pisces \citep{Chandra:2023b} and Virgo overdensities \citep{Perottoni:2022}, respectively.
+The green lines are the polynomials adjusted by \citet{Chandra:2023b} that limit the Pisces Plume.
+The black dots represent the members of the Magellanic Stellar Stream taken from \citet{Chandra:2023a}.
 The dark blue region corresponds to the masked region representing the galactic plane.

-It can be observed, two distinct regions of overdensities.
-The first one, located in the northern hemisphere, with a longitude range between 225° and 315°, is associated with the collective response.
-On the other hand, the southern feature appears to cover a larger area ($-30^{\circ}<l<130^{\circ}$) and exhibits significant prominence at a longitude of 51º and a latitude of -27º approximated.
+Two distinct regions of overdensities can be observed.
+The first one, located in the northern hemisphere, with a longitude range between 225° and 315°, is associated with the collective response, also known as the global response.
+On the other hand, the southern feature appears to cover a larger area ($-30^{\circ}<l<130^{\circ}$) and exhibits significant prominence at a longitude of $50^{\circ}$ and a latitude of approximately $-26^{\circ}$.
 This overdensity is associated with the local wake.
 A more minor component is also present in the northern hemisphere, within a longitude range of 30° to 90°.
 It appears separate from the southern component due to the masking of the galactic plane, implemented to prevent contamination.
-The intensity of the wake is greater than the one of the collective response.
-The ratio between the counts per pixel of the wake at $l=51^{\circ}$, $b=-27^{\circ}$ and the counts per pixel of the collective response at $l=277^{\circ}$, $b=23^{\circ}$ (coordinates of the highest overdensity of the collective response) is 1.40 considering the complete data set.
-This may indicate that the Magellanic Clouds are in their first passage around the Milky Way.
-As one can see, the LMC past orbit is located over the local wake, and the deviations could be signalling the effect of the DM mass of the wake according to the results of \cite{2023arXiv230700053F}.
+The intensity of the wake is greater than that of the collective response.
+The ratio between the counts per pixel of the wake at $l=50^{\circ}$, $b=-26^{\circ}$ and the counts per pixel of the collective response at $l=279^{\circ}$, $b=24^{\circ}$ (the coordinates of the highest overdensity of the collective response) is 1.29, considering the complete dataset.
+As one can see, the CM of the MCS past orbit is located over the local wake, and the deviations could be signalling the effect of the DM mass of the wake according to the results of \cite{Foote:2023}.